Chapter 1: A Date Gone Wrong

-Caution: This Fiction Sex Story contains strong sexual content, including mt/ft, ft/ft, Reluctant, Magic, TransGender, Incest, Sister,
+Caution: This Fiction Sex Story contains strong sexual content, including mt/ft, Ma/ft, ft/ft, Fa/ft, Magic, Mind Control, Reluctant, Lesbian, TransGender, Incest, Sister, Masturbation, Slow,

-Patrick raised his hand to rub the red mark on his face and winced.
+He raised his hand to rub the red mark on his face and winced.
 She must have cut him with a nail when she slapped him.
-Patrick had spent the whole day with a girl he had met down by the French Quarter.
+Patrick had spent the whole day with a girl he had met down in the French Quarter.
 They had seemed to hit it off very well, laughing and joking the whole day.
 Things only went wrong when Patrick decided he would try a suggestion from his best friend Mark.
-He figured what did it matter if it backfired; he would only have that day to spend with Tara, since he was returning to Ohio the next morning.
+He had figured “what did it matter” if it backfired; he would only have that day to spend with Tara, since he was returning to Ohio the next morning.

 Earlier that day, his parents decided to take the day for themselves.
+Patrick and his sister, Lily, had been starting to squabble.
+It was expected after being forced together the whole week.
+They usually got along just fine, but they also usually got more alone time than they did together on vacation.
 They left early in the morning to walk around the city and relax.
-They told Patrick and his sister, Lily, they would be back very late after the bars closed, and that they were to stay in the hotel and behave themselves.
+They told Patrick and his sister they would be back very late after the bars closed, and that they were to stay near the hotel and behave themselves.
 Just like any other teenagers, Patrick and Lily left the hotel within an hour of their parents leaving.

 Patrick stayed at the cafe after Lily left wondering what to do now.
 He was just about to head back to the hotel, because he couldn’t think of anything he wanted to do by himself, when a pretty raven haired girl walked up to his table.